Partitioning a Polygon Into Small Pieces: Computing the interior pieces

 Consider an edge subfield $G$ and let $a$ and $b$ be the endpoints of the segment $s\subset\partial S$; see \Cref{fig:fragmentacrosssquares} (left).
 Let $\pi_a=\pi_F(a,p)$ and $\pi_b=\pi_F(b,p)$ be the shortest paths in $F$ from $a$ and $b$ to $p$, respectively, and let $q$ be the first common point of $\pi_a$ and $\pi_b$.
 Then the boundary of $G$ consists of $s$ and the prefixes of $\pi_a$ and $\pi_b$ until the common point $q$.
 An analogous description holds for a fragment subfield $G$, where we define $a$ and $b$ as the endpoints of the interval $f'$ of a fragment bounding $G$.

 We assign a fragment subfield $G$ to the fragment $f$ bounding $G$; see \Cref{fig:fragmentacrosssquares} (right).
 For an edge subfield $G$ bounded by a segment $s\subset\partial S$, we consider the next fragment $f$ following $s$ on $\partial F$ in counterclockwise order and then assign $G$ to $f$.
-Note that since a fragment can intersect more than one square, a piece is not necessarily contained in a single square, but it will be contained in the union of at most four squares since a fragment intersects at most four squares.
+Note that since a fragment can intersect more than one square, a piece is not necessarily contained in a single square, but it will be contained in the union of at most a small constant number of squares, since we will define $\delta$ to be smaller or not much larger than $\gamma$.

 Using appropriate values of $\gamma$ and $\delta$, we can now bound the number of pieces as stated in \Cref{lemma:GDinterior,lemma:perimeterbound}.
 A key insight in the proofs is that since the boundary of each subfield consists of three concave intervals in a square of size $\gamma\times\gamma$, the geodesic diameter and perimeter of each subfield is $O(\gamma)$.